Skip to main content

 D6

 Travel to Dunhuang and settle before the desert chapter.
-Use Shazhou Night Market or a short city evening only after hotel check-in is stable; avoid scheduling Mogao Caves immediately after a long transfer.
+Use Shazhou Night Market or a short city evening only after check-in is stable.
+Choose the hotel base first, then use only a light nearby walk or meal so arrival fatigue does not damage the next full day.

 D7

-Dunhuang main heritage spring.
-Put Mogao Caves first around the confirmed ticket window, then use Mingsha Mountain and Crescent Spring for late afternoon / sunset light if heat and wind allow.
-This is the spring that makes the Gansu section work.
+Put Mogao Caves first around the confirmed ticket window, then use Mingsha Mountain and Crescent Spring in late afternoon or sunset light if heat and wind allow.
+Confirm tickets, opening hours, walking load, and the order of the main visit before adding optional neighborhood stops.

 D8